 All New Roots students will take a four-year sequence of courses in each core curriculum area: Science, Mathematics, Social Studies, and English.
 Yearly themes and essential questions will provide opportunities for integration across disciplines and semester-long place-based "learning expeditions."
-All students will meet three times a week in a crew advisory group to engage in activities related to advising and academic planning, school culture, service and engagement.
+All students will meet daily in a crew advisory group to engage in activities related to advising and academic planning, school culture, service and engagement.